Sky Blue + White + Fuchsia

 Bright Sky Blue + Cool White + Warm Oak

-Blue is a quintessential classic, but its enduring legacy works in modern settings as well.
+Blue is a quintessential classic for bedroom color schemes, but its enduring legacy works in modern settings as well.
 To achieve the look, sky blue is used with crisp white as well as clean-lined furniture and accessories in this bedroom.
 The wall color, a shade lighter than the bedding and drapes, maintains the modern monochromatic color scheme, but pulls back the walls slightly to allow the other elements, such as the architectural bed in warm oak, to shine.

 Poppy Red + Mink Gray